 Should I meet at the same address?

 The V5C should display the same name under the ‘registered keeper’ as the person who is selling you the vehicle.
 And you should expect to be able to view the vehicle at the address on the V5C.
 If this isn’t possible, ask why!

-Is the seller refusing to show you a valid V5C – ask them why.
+If the seller is refusing to show you the V5C – ask them why (and be very sceptical).
 If they can’t produce a valid V5C, don’t buy the vehicle from them!
-Remember: being the registered keeper of a vehicle is not the same thing as being the owner.
-The registered keeper is the person responsible for taxing the vehicle, not necessarily the person with a legal claim to ownership.
+Remember: being the ‘registered keeper’ of a vehicle is NOT the same thing as being the ‘owner’.
+The registered keeper is the person responsible for taxing the vehicle, and not necessarily the person with a legal claim to ownership.

-If the seller has a blue V5C with a serial number in the ranges BG8229501 to BG9999030 or BI2305501 to BI2800000, don’t go ahead with the sale.
+If the seller has a blue V5C *and* with a serial number in the ranges BG8229501 to BG9999030 or BI2305501 to BI2800000, don’t go ahead with the sale.
 (The serial number is in a white circle in the top right-hand corner of the V5C.)
 Contact the police when it’s safe to do so.
 Don’t buy the vehicle if you think the serial number has been altered or if part of the V5C is missing.

 On the topic of stolen V5Cs, as you probably know, the V5C is now red but it used to be blue – see below.

 If the car you’re looking to buy comes with a blue logbook, you need to make sure the document isn’t stolen.
 Around 400,000 blue V5Cs were stolen, enabling thieves to create a false identity for nicked cars; it’s a practice known as cloning and is extremely prevalent.

 Just a quick word – our vehicle checks will flag up any cloned plates, so if you’re looking to buy a used vehicle, order or get a free report now.